dentarg/auth0-blog/_posts/2018-01-08-meltdown-and-spectre-what-auth0-customers-need-to-know.markdown

 These vulnerabilities could potentially be exploited to steal sensitive data from your computer, such as passwords, financial details, and more—including information stored in apps like password managers or banking software.
 You can read the full [technical details of the report in Project Zero’s blog post here](https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html).

+{% include tweet_quote.html quote_text="The Meltdown and Spectre  vulnerabilities could potentially be exploited to steal sensitive data from your computer, such as passwords, financial details, and more." %}

 ## Am I Affected?

 Yes.
 The vulnerabilities are present on all devices with affected CPUs, including desktops, laptops, servers, cloud infrastructure, and mobile devices.
 However, operating system and software patches mitigate the risks posed by Meltdown and Spectre.